matplotlib/matplotlib/INSTALL.rst

 for Python 3.4) redistributable packages need to be installed.

-The following backends should work out of the box: agg, tkagg, ps, pdf and svg.
-TkAgg is probably the best backend for interactive use from the standard Python shell or IPython.
-It is enabled as the default backend for the official binaries.
-GTK3 is not supported on Windows.

 The Windows wheels (:file:`*.whl`) on the `PyPI download page
 <https://pypi.python.org/pypi/matplotlib/>`_ do not contain test data
 or example code.